Canine Dilated Cardiomyopathy & Diet

 Lamb muscle meat, lamb liver, bok choy, yams, zucchini….

-Whole beef carcass, romaine lettuce, loose-leaf lettuce, bok choi, celery, carrots….
+Whole beef carcass, romaine lettuce, loose-leaf lettuce, bok choy, celery, carrots….

 Lamb, Lamb Heart, Lamb Liver, Organic Yam, Organic Romaine Lettuce….